 - 1. Communication, Cost, Built Asset Performance, and Project Delivery objectives were developed by all sectors. - 2.
+Programme and Safety objectives were developed by Government and Private sectors only. - 3.
 Management objectives were developed by Government and Public sectors only.

-Recommendations developed for improvement of objectives developed by the participating groups are also presented in Table 5.1.
+Recommendations for improvement of objectives developed by the participating groups are also presented in Table 5.1.